Streamlined Delivery System

-The Somatuline Depot delivery system was redesigned to help streamline administration1,12
+The Somatuline Depot delivery system was redesigned in 2019 to help streamline administration.1,12

 Device not shown actual size

-The Somatuline Depot delivery system was updated to provide an improved ergonomic injection experience, based on user feedback.
+The Somatuline Depot delivery system was updated in 2019 to provide an improved ergonomic injection experience, based on user feedback.
 Through a series of 4 formative studies between 2015 and 2017, Ipsen sought feedback from acromegaly and NET patients, nurses and caregivers on the design and functionality of new delivery device prototypes.
 These culminated in a human factors validation study in 2017 in which the final delivery system prototype was tested to determine whether the product could be safely and effectively used by intended users in the intended use environment.
-Key changes between the currently marketed delivery system and the new delivery system are: an overcap to improve the ergonomics (and needle shield removal ); plunger support for the new delivery system; and improved version of the needle safety system.
+Key changes between the prior delivery system and the current delivery system (updated in 2019) are: an overcap to improve the ergonomics (and needle shield removal ); plunger support for the new delivery system; and improved version of the needle safety system.